 As always, you'll want to wash your hands often or use alcohol-based hand sanitizers before, during and after your visit and avoid touching your face.

-But medical offices may also require you to wear a mask or other face covering, even if you don't feel ill or show signs of sickness.
+Medical offices may also require you to wear a mask, even if you don't feel ill or show signs of sickness.
 That's because asymptomatic infections may represent as much as 45 percent of all COVID-19 cases, playing a major role in the spread of the potentially deadly disease, according to a June 2020 review in Annals of Internal Medicine.

 To reduce potential transmission of the coronavirus, doctors and medical office staff should also be sporting masks and, when advisable, other forms of personal protective equipment.